SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 Alternate GPIO Functions
 ========================
-The GPIO ports can not only act a simple inputs or outputs but can be used to implement more complex I/O operations.
+The GPIO pins can not only act a simple inputs or outputs but can be used to implement more complex I/O operations.
 A couple of industrial standard protocols are directly supported with dedicated hardware blocks.
 These alternate functions are configured and controlled via peripheral registers in a similar way like the basic input/output modes.
-However, these configurations settings a much more complex.
+However, these configurations settings are more complex.
 Typically, a user will call functions from a library to set-up and use the alternate function modes.
 This table shows the available alternate functions which can be selected via the appropriate GPFSEL registers for each GPIO pin.
 Note that all alternate functions require a number of consecutive pins to be set to the same mode.

 .. figure:: images/GPIO_Alt.png
     :width: 600